The Hidden Risk of Allowing Personal Use on Commercial Vehicles in Florida

 The Employer Liability Trap

-If an employee uses a company vehicle after hours and causes an accident, plaintiffs may argue that the employer failed to control vehicle use, negligently entrusted the vehicle, or did not properly supervise usage.
+If an employee causes an accident while using a company vehicle after hours, plaintiffs may argue that the employer failed to supervise vehicle use properly or negligently entrusted the vehicle to the employee.

 Garaging Address and Territory Rating Issues